10up/safe-redirect-manager/readme.txt

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

+== Screenshots ==

+1. This view shows all your redirects.
+You can filter them by date or even search through them.
+2. This is the edit redirect page.
+Specify a "from" path, "to" path/URL, and a status code.
+You can schedule redirects for later dates just like posts.

 == Changelog ==

+= 1.3 =
+* safe-redirect-manager.php - Globalize SRM class for use in themes/plugins/scripts.
+Added create_redirect method to make importing easier.

 = 1.2 =
 *   safe-redirect-manager.php - manage_options capabilitiy required to use redirect manager, remove checkbox column, hide view switcher, fix search feature, hide privacy stuff for bulk edit